khushbupatel64/BVD/README.md

 # BVDGroup App

-Displays a Login in the app using BVDgroup Lohin API, site location on Map using a marker, Site Listing, and detail View, QR Code scanner
+Displays a Login in the app using BVDgroup Login API, site location on Map using a marker, Site Listing, and detail View, QR Code scanner

 # Tech Stack: Swift, SwiftUI